lanl/GLUE/paper.md

 complex physical phenomena often require simultaneous execution and coordination of simulations spanning multiple time and length scales.
-This is possible by combining expensive small-scale simulations (such as molecular dynamics simulations) with larger scale simulations (such as finite volume methods) to allow for considerably larger systems using task and data parallelism.
+This is possible by combining expensive small-scale simulations (such as molecular dynamics simulations) with larger scale simulations (such continuum limit/hydro solvers) to allow for considerably larger systems using task and data parallelism.
 However, the granularity of the tasks can be very large and often leads to load imbalance.
 Traditionally, we use approximations to streamline the computation of the more costly